 Keeping an eye on your leading competition will enable you to ask certain questions about what works for them and why.
 Answering these will in turn let you develop strategies to convert more group bookings.

 If you want group bookings, you have to establish a clear brand presence in this area.
 Highlight the most relevant features on your website including photographs and outline the most important details.
 For example, knowing indoor and outdoor seating capacity will be important to groups who are looking at your hotel as a potential booking, as will free WiFi and other resources for all guests.

 To get a head start, you could make a habit of attending trade shows and travel and tourism events, where you’ll get the chance to meet directly with many key decision makers about the benefits of your hotel the next time they need to organise a business trip.

-- There’s no longer just one type of business traveller – Make sure you’re accounting for “bleisure” and “workventure” travellers, too!
+- There’s no longer just one type of corporate transient traveler – Make sure you’re accounting for “bleisure” and “workventure” travelers, too!

-- Know your target market – A business traveller will book, spend and stay differently depending on where they come from.
+- Know your target market – A corporate transient traveler will book, spend and stay differently depending on where they come from.

-- Give your guests what they want – Business travellers look for hotels with WiFi, healthy food options, and exercise facilities.
+- Give your guests what they want – Corporate transient travelers look for hotels with WiFi, healthy food options, and exercise facilities.

 - Convenience is key – Make sure corporate guests are taken care of pre-arrival and at check-in.
 They want to focus on their work, not travel logistics.

-- Help business travellers find you – Connect to a Global Distribution System (GDS) to tap into the corporate market.
+- Help corporate transient travelers find you – Connect to a Global Distribution System (GDS) to tap into the corporate market.